Egypt Launches Online Application To Reconstruct Damaged Antiques Virtually

 Date

-(MENAFN- IANS) Cairo, Nov 12 (IANS) Egypt launched a new digital filter application to reconstruct damaged ancient Egyptian artifacts at the Egyptian Museum in Tahrir Square and the National Museum of Egyptian Civilisation.
+CAIRO, Nov 12 (NNN-MENA) – Egypt launched, yesterday, a new digital filter application, to reconstruct damaged ancient Egyptian artefacts at the Egyptian Museum in Tahrir Square, and the National Museum of Egyptian Civilisation.

-The Instagram filters, designed by Technology giant Meta and overseen by the Egyptian Ministry of tourism and Antiquities, started with some ancient artifacts, including a rock statue of ancient Egyptian King Tutankhamun, said Ali Abdel-Halim, director general of the Egyptian Museum.
+The Instagram filters, designed by technology giant, Meta, and overseen by the Egyptian Ministry of tourism and Antiquities, started with some ancient artefacts, including a rock statue of ancient Egyptian King Tutankhamun, Ali Abdel-Halim, director general of the Egyptian Museum, said.

-He added that the project aims to promote and protect Egyptian culture by taking advantage of modern social media platforms, Xinhua news agency reported.
+He added that, the project aims to promote and protect Egyptian culture by taking advantage of modern social media platforms.

-The official noted that the project also aims to allow visitors to virtually view damaged statues and artifacts in their full form by scanning a barcode installed under each statue.
+The official noted that, the project also aims to allow visitors to virtually view damaged statues and artefacts in their full form, by scanning a barcode installed under each statue.

-In recent years, Egypt has witnessed several major archeological discoveries, launched a number of new museums, and renovated many archaeological monuments to preserve its ancient heritage and boost tourism, a main source of the country's hard currency.
+In recent years, Egypt witnessed several major archaeological discoveries, launched a number of new museums, and renovated many archaeological monuments, to preserve its ancient heritage and boost tourism, a main source of the country's hard currency.– NNN-MENA

 Legal Disclaimer: